Home Compare FOX vs MLI

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-The clearest separation starts in growth, but profitability adds another real layer to the result.
-Mueller Industries, Inc. leads by 31 points on the overall comparison score.
+The comparison is mainly decided in growth, with the rest of the profile carrying less weight.
+Mueller Industries, Inc. leads by 10 points on the overall comparison score.

 Trajectory Similarity